nateaff/Rtutorials/docs/tut1.md

 ### Plotting

-Base plot with one vector will use the index as the _x_ value:
+Base plot with one vector will use the index as the _x_ value and create a simple scatter plot
 ```
 plot(sample1)

 ```

-We can use `barplot()` to plot the three simulations.
+We can use `hist()` to plot the three simulations.
 The `par` variable holds some graphic parameters for plotting in base R (the default plotting functions).
 We can create multiple plots by changing the `mfrom` setting.

 ```